VipulSha99/Assignment9/README.md

 # Assignment 9

-## ✨Tabular Representation in Type Script with  LoopBack Server adding new UI page Customer✨
+## ✨Tabular Representation in Angular with  LoopBack Server adding new UI page Customer✨

 # Run code for both client and server separately -
 #### Install dependencies: